 Historical Lender List

 It is very important to select the correct school or school code when you first apply for the loan.
-In most cases, when you select your school, you will have three Carnegie Mellon University choices (Carnegie Mellon University, Carnegie Mellon University - Heinz College, and Carnegie Mellon University - Tepper School.)
+In most cases, when you select your school, you will have two Carnegie Mellon University choices (Carnegie Mellon University and Carnegie Mellon University - Tepper School).
 If the Tepper School selection is unavailable, please do not select one of the other Carnegie Mellon options.
 Rather, call your lender to advise them of the correct Tepper School code of 003242-02.

 Be sure prior to submitting a loan application to a private lender that the loan you are applying for is open to you as some private education loans are only available to undergraduate students, are based on availability of funds, etc.